Skip to main content

-Acute Diarrhoea in Adults
+Acute diarrhoea in adults

-This article is for Medical Professionals
+Medical Professionals

 Professional Reference articles are designed for health professionals to use.
 They are written by UK doctors and based on research evidence, UK and European Guidelines.
 You may find the Diarrhoea article more useful, or one of our other health articles.

 There is no universally agreed definition for diarrhoea but the British Society of Gastroenterology defines diarrhoea as the abnormal passage of loose or liquid stools more than three times daily and/or a volume of stool greater than 200 g/day.
-Acute diarrhoea is usually defined as that lasting less than four weeks, and chronic diarrhoea as that lasting more than four weeks[1].
+Acute diarrhoea is usually defined as that lasting less than four weeks, and chronic diarrhoea as that lasting more than four weeks1 .

 • Infection (see also the separate Gastroenteritis in Adults and Older Children and Traveller's Diarrhoea articles):